About Me (Barbara Weibel)

 Delicious fritatas made on the spot

 Joan had earlier found a delicious frozen coconut Popsicle and I had indulged in sticky rice with mango, but now we needed something more substantial.
-We checked out various food booths along the way, including this little number where we could have snacked on fried crickets and worms (Uggh! – no thanks) and finally wandered into a courtyard filled with food vendors, where I had the most delicious seafood frittata with sweet and sour chili sauce.
+We checked out various food booths along the way, including this little number where we could have snacked on fried crickets and worms (Uggh! – no thanks) and finally wandered into a courtyard filled with food vendors, where I had the most delicious seafood fritata with sweet and sour chili sauce.

 By 10 PM we were thoroughly exhausted from fighting our way through the crowds, so we returned to the hotel and fell into bed.
 I can’t even imagine what awaits us tomorrow.